JBCL About Time Professional - Time Recording

 The system can be used in two main ways:

-is the ideal way as by the end of the day there should be nothing more
+ideal way as by the end of the day there should be nothing more to do as all

-as all the time recording information is complete, and it can then be
+the time recording information is complete, and it can then be posted.

 Information available from Time Recording